Italian party acts to stop AnsaldoEnergia sale to Siemens

 Finmeccanica had no comment on the move.

-A failure to fulfil a promised sale of 1 billion euros of non-core assets by December could cost Finmeccanica its investment grade credit rating.
+A failure to fulfill a promised sale of 1 billion euros of non-core assets by December could cost Finmeccanica its investment grade credit rating.

 Finmeccanica posted a 2.3 billion euros loss last year.